richard-warren/locomotionAnalysis/models/README.md

 - how to handle moments when predictors are not known, e.g. occlusion
 - is there a quantitative index that tells the non-linearity of a relationship? eg fraction of variance explained non-linearly after regressing away linear relationship?
 - should maybe use continuous signal for licks instead of times, and have a 'home' position for the tongue in the mouth...
+- how to see if information being encoded varies over time
+- how to do these info theoretic 'bits per thing' metrics of utility of dft predictors

 # long term todo
 - [ ] how to handle nose in old sessions, which is out of view!